AkrosAG/ODaX-Open-Data-eXplorer/README.md

 - psql: could not connect to server: Ensure the container is running: podman ps
 - Authentication failure: Make sure PGPASSWORD is exported and matches the pg_password secret used for the container.
 - Encoding issues: The loader enforces LATIN1 client encoding to correctly load the German characters present in the CSV header and data.

+# Poetry environment setup (quickstart)

+You can use Poetry to manage the virtual environment and dependencies for this project (Python 3.11 is required due to Superset):

+Recommended (Poetry manages the venv):
+- Ensure Python 3.11 is installed in WSL/Ubuntu.
+- Install Poetry (one-time): pipx install poetry or pip install --user poetry
+- Tell Poetry to use Python 3.11: poetry env use 3.11
+- Install dependencies (including dev tools): poetry install --with dev
+- Activate the environment: poetry shell

+Alternative (aligns with steps above in README):
+- Create venv manually: python3.11 -m venv venv
+- Activate: source venv/bin/activate
+- Install Poetry into that venv: pip install poetry
+- Install dependencies into the active venv: poetry install --no-root --with dev

+Notes
+- IDE: In PyCharm, set the interpreter to the Poetry venv (poetry env info --path) or to venv/bin/python if you created it manually.
+- Dev dependencies: pytest and flake8 are installed only if you include the dev group (use --with dev).
+For a slimmer runtime-only env, omit --with dev.
+- Common checks: poetry check (validates pyproject), poetry lock (updates lockfile), poetry run pytest (runs tests).